Calvin Muhammad

 Calvin Saleem Muhammad (born Calvin Vincent Raley; December 10, 1958 – January 4, 2023) was an American professional football wide receiver in the National Football League (NFL) for the Los Angeles Raiders, Washington Redskins, and San Diego Chargers.
-He played college football at Texas Southern University and was selected in the 12th round of the 1980 NFL draft.
+He played college football at Texas Southern University and was selected 322nd overall in the 12th round of the 1980 NFL draft.
 Muhammad converted to Islam while in college.
 Muhammad had three daughters; Dr. Khaleelah Jones, Bekkah Moss and Jean Jones, and two sons, Calvin ‘Ibin’ Muhammad II and Vincent Nyles Jenkins.
 He died on January 4, 2023, at the age of 64.